Peer Tutoring Frequently Asked Questions

 There is no minimum commitment for Peer Tutoring.
 You are welcome to take on as many or as few hours as your schedule can accommodate.
-We won’t match you with a Tutee who needs more support than you can provide, and you’re welcome to adjust your schedule or withdraw from tutoring at any point in the semester by either calling us to let us know or simply not scheduling any open hours within the Upswing platform.
+You’re welcome to adjust your schedule on the Upswing platform or withdraw from tutoring at any point in the semester by either calling us to let us know or simply not scheduling any open hours within the Upswing platform.

 We prefer to recruit students who’ve earned strong marks in specific courses, have a professor who would recommend them as a Peer Tutor, and who feel comfortable explaining concepts and modeling problem solving for peers.
 Usually, we prefer that a Tutor has completed the course they’re covering, but we occasionally do allow students to tutor for courses in which they’re currently enrolled.

 Prior tutoring experience always helps Tutors feel more comfortable in their role, but it is not a pre-requisite.